oxguy3/patreon-api/README.md

 # Patreon API
-Patreon uses an API of sorts for a lot of actions on their website; it's just not documented.
+Patreon is developing an API of sorts.
+It's currently not used for a lot of actions on their website, other than for a few cleaned up features.
+It's also not documented yet.
 I'm doing some digging and am going to try my best to provide some documentation for it.
 I am not at all affiliated with Patreon and provide no warranty that this information will work in the future or even now.
 I'm just publishing it in the hope that it will be useful and will help people extend the Patreon platform in awesome ways.

 ## Notes